Bryony Marks

+Marks is acclaimed for her hallmark "fascination with music from different cultures and 20th century form" and is sought after for her "classical flair and insider's perspective".

 Early life and education

 Marks' parents own(ed) a vineyard in Gembrook, in the Dandenongs, near Melbourne in Victoria.
-She was born in around 1971.
+She was born around 1971.

 She completed a Postgraduate Diploma in Music Composition for Film and Television at the Melbourne Conservatorium of Music, part of University of Melbourne, achieving first class honours.
 In 2001 she attended the inaugural program for composers at the Australian National Academy of Music, where she studied under Simon Bainbridge and Karen Tanaka.

-She first met her future husband, filmmaker Matt Saville, at the Victorian College of the Arts.
+She first met her future husband, filmmaker Matthew Saville, at the Victorian College of the Arts.

 Career

 Marks composed music for several stage productions in the 1990s, and in 2004 participated in MODART05, an event hosted by Song Company and the Australian Music Centre.